pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

-# How to define dependencies and products
+# Defining dependencies and products

-To make sure pytask executes all tasks in a correct order, define which dependencies are required and which products are produced by a task.
+To ensure pytask executes all tasks in a correct order, define which dependencies are required and which products are produced by a task.

 :::{important}